Mom, daughter accused of distributing heroin at Brockton courthouse; 3 officers placed on leave

 Christine Lozanne, 54, of Norwood, and Tineisha Lozanne, 26, of Hyde Park, pleaded not guilty Thursday to charges of distributing heroin to inmates at the courthouse.

-District Attorney Timothy Cruz said the Lozannes were arrested Wednesday afternoon by Massachusetts State Police in connection with an ongoing investigation.
+District Attorney Timothy Cruz said Massachusetts State Police arrested the Lozannes Wednesday afternoon in connection with an ongoing investigation.
 Officials said the women had been supplying heroin to Plymouth County jail inmates, who then smuggled the drugs back into prison.

 Investigators analyzed letters, phone calls and other evidence and learned that the drugs were being dropped off in a courthouse elevator that did not have a surveillance camera.
 A covert camera was installed and several alleged drug transactions were caught on video.